pionxzh/semantic-api/README.md

 // => "/user/id/9527/profile"
 ```

-Of course, it's recommended to use a wrapper.
+Of course, it's recommended to use a wrapper on it.

 ```js
 const SemanticApi = require('semantic-api')